thiagogoldschmidt/SciPy2023_Assignment/SciPy2023_Project/README.md

 2. **Authentication**: Use the credentials from the JSON file for authentication while making API requests.
 3. **Data Retrieval**: The `data_processing_API.py` script is designed to fetch survey data directly from the API using the provided credentials.
 Ensure that you have an active internet connection for seamless data retrieval.

+## Configuration Adjustments

+Before executing the scripts, it's essential to adjust the path to the Google service account credentials to reflect the location of the JSON file on your system.
+In the `data_processing_API.py` script, find the following line:

+CREDS_PATH = '/Users/thiagogoldschmidt/Desktop/SciPy2023_Project /bachelor-thesis-survey-5cfd13208281.json'

 ## Access to the Google Sheets
 Access to Survey Data: [Link to Google Sheet](https://drive.google.com/drive/folders/1N9qC-4LPg_ZCxZSAZTetjcau-rKYFxUp?usp=sharing)